AditiShetti/MovieMetrics-SQL-/README.md

 # **moviemetrics-SQL**-

 MovieMetrics is my movies database portfolio project.
+The objective of this project is to gain hands-on experience in using MySQL from the creation of table till the final analysis and dashboard creation.

 # **Project Overview**: